gulrak/cadmium/README.md

 kernel and run an accurate emulation of DREAM6800 CHIP-8.
 This core also allows hybrid roms that use machine code parts.

+There now also is the possibility to select a COSMAC VIP without any CHIP-8 interpreter.
+Cadmium then falls back into a raw 1802 COSMAC VIP emulation that allows to load and run games and programs made for the VIP that don't use CHIP-8.

 ### Multi Architecture Debugging

-Cadmium allows for the presets that emulate actual hardware to debug seamlessly on the CHIP-8 opcode level or the backend CPU assembly level:
+Cadmium allows for those presets, that emulate actual hardware, to debug seamlessly on the CHIP-8 opcode level or the backend CPU assembly level:

 ![Cadmium emulating DREAM6800](media/cadmium_mdbg_01.png?raw=true "Debugging on CHIP8 level") ![Cadmium emulating DREAM6800](media/cadmium_mdbg_02.png?raw=true "Debugging on M6800 level")